Hacksore/firebase-shell-bug/README.md

 # firebase-shell-bug

-When the all the emulators are runnning you can't connect to the functions shell.
+When all the emulators are runnning you can't connect to the functions shell.

 You'll get an error:
 ```log